melvinstark3/covid-stats-info/README.md

 # Covid App

-A Flutter app made to predict whether a person is Corona Positive or not with Global COVID-19 Statistics and additional features.
+A Flutter app made to collect data regarding Global COVID-19 along with Statistics and additional features.